-- Place the spark tester directly on the ignition coil tower, in place of the spark plug wire you just removed (see photos in the image viewer).
+Place the spark tester directly on the ignition coil tower in place of the spark plug wire you just removed (see photo above).

 CASE 1: You got spark from only one tower.
 This result lets you know that the ignition coil is bad.
 Replace the ignition coil.

-CASE 2: You got spark from both towers.
+CASE 2 If you got spark from both towers.
 This result lets you know that the ignition coil is good and that the spark plug wires are bad.
 Replace all of the spark plug wires as a set.

-- If you got No spark from the towers that feed spark to cylinders 2 and 5 go to TEST 6.
+If you got No spark from the towers that feed spark to cylinders 2 and 3 go to: TEST 6.

 TEST 4: Testing The Power (12 Volts) Circuit

-- Probe the circuit labeled with the number 3 (see photo in image viewer) with the red multimeter test lead (using an appropriate tool to pierce the wire).
+Probe the wire labeled with the number 2 with the red multimeter test lead (using an appropriate tool).